thomasnordquist/MQTT-Explorer/Readme.md

 - [Node-RED](https://nodered.org/) - Flow-based programming for the Internet of Things
 - [zigbee2mqtt](https://github.com/Koenkk/zigbee2mqtt) - A ZigBee to MQTT bridge
 - [Tasmota](https://github.com/arendst/Sonoff-Tasmota) - ESP8266 firmware with MQTT support

-## Develop

-PRs and issues are welcome.
-Install with `npm run install`, build with `npm run build`

-Start with `npm run start`

-The `app` directory contains all the rendering logic, the `backend` directory currently contains the models, tests, connection management, `src` contains all the electron bindings. [mqttjs](https://github.com/mqttjs/MQTT.js) is used to facilitate communication to MQTT brokers.

-## Automated Tests

-To achieve a reliable product automated tests run regularly on travis.

-- Data model
-- MQTT integration
-- UI-Tests (The demo is a recorded ui test)

-A [mosquitto](https://mosquitto.org/) MQTT broker is required to run the ui-tests.

 ## Telemetry